ArcQ/DoublyLinkedListJS/README.md

 #####Apply To Every Node
 To apply a callback function one very node, use list.applyToEveryNode() which takes 1-2 arguments:

-1. callback (required), returns true if you want to continue (return true to apply to all nodes)
+1. callback (required), (always returns true to apply to all nodes)
 2. arg: optional, if you need to plug arguments into callback

 ```javascript